Gentrification in New York City: Upzoning

 Neighborhoods in New York City have been upzoned since the early 2000s in order to enable the creation of more housing.
 The results of such policies are complex and contentious.
 Housing economists generally agree that strict zoning, by constraining the extent to which housing supply can respond to increases in demand, has a broadly negative effect on housing affordability.
 However, the details of how upzonings are executed, including their scope and whether they mandate new buildings to include subsidized units, and the extent to which existing housing is demolished can lead to varied outcomes.
-Some research points to upzoned neighborhoods that have become whiter and wealthier as space is made for new residents of those characteristics to move in.
+Some research points to up-zoned neighborhoods that have become whiter and wealthier as space is made for new residents of those characteristics to move in.
 However, neighborhoods may also experience this effect due to more privileged residents being able to outbid existing residents for a constrained housing supply, resulting in greater displacement driven by a lack of sufficient zoning flexibility.
 Additionally, construction of new housing can absorb residents who would otherwise live elsewhere, relieving demand pressure across a metro area and slowing gentrification on a broader scale.